excaliburjs/excaliburjs.github.io/docs/08-resources.md

 npx serve ./dist
 ```

 If you are developing a game using Excalibur with Webpack, Parcel, or another bundler, these typically already come with dev servers for running your game.
+See [Excalibur project templates](/docs/installation#example-project-templates) for templates you can start from that use these tools.

 ### Relative vs. absolute paths